nabs-darrel-schreyer/sql-migrations/docs/scan-migrations.spec.md

-# Scan Migrations Command Specification
+# List Migrations Command Specification

-The purpose of the `scan-migrations` command is to scan a solution for Entity Framework Core migrations and display them in a tree view.
-This specification outlines the requirements, options, and expected behavior of the `scan-migrations` command.
+The purpose of the `list-migrations` command is to scan a solution for Entity Framework Core migrations and display them in a tree view.
+This specification outlines the requirements, options, and expected behavior of the `list-migrations` command.

 ## Assumptions

-- The `scan-migrations` command assumes that the user has a basic understanding of Entity Framework Core and database migrations.
+- The `list-migrations` command assumes that the user has a basic understanding of Entity Framework Core and database migrations.
-- The command will be run within the context of a .NET project that has been properly configured to use Entity Framework Core.
+- The command will be run within the context of a .NET solution that has been properly configured to use Entity Framework Core.
 - The command only works with DbContext factories that implement `IDesignTimeDbContextFactory<TContext>`.

 ## Features

-### Scan Migrations Command (ScanMigrationsCommand.cs)
+### List Migrations Command (ListMigrationsCommand.cs)

-The `scan-migrations` command operates in a single mode and displays all migrations found in the solution.
+The `list-migrations` command operates in a single mode and displays all migrations found in the solution.

 #### Behavior

-1. The command scans for all DbContexts in the solution by locating `IDesignTimeDbContextFactory<TContext>` implementations.
+1. The command builds the solution first.
+2. Scans for all DbContexts in the solution by locating `IDesignTimeDbContextFactory<TContext>` implementations.
-2. For each detected DbContext:
+3. For each detected DbContext:
    - Lists all migrations with their status (Applied/Pending) and timestamp.
-3. Displays the results in a tree view format.
+4. Displays the results in a tree view format inside a panel.

 ### Command Line Options